gdq12/blockchain-analysis/miscellaneous/data_cleaning_research.md

 * these are traces that dont produce a proper trace tree/address for either ETL or ethereum env reasons

 * identify caused by ETL reasons is when `bigquery-public-data.goog_blockchain_ethereum_mainnet_us.traces.trace_address is null`

+    + to note that minor rewards pre-merge should be filtered out since they have simi characteristics to trace_address is null

+        ```
+        SELECT
+        block_number,
+        action.author AS miner_address,
+        value,
+        subtrace_count,
+        trace_type
+        FROM `bigquery-public-data.goog_blockchain_ethereum_mainnet_us.traces`
+        WHERE trace_type = 'reward'
+        AND transaction_hash IS NULL
+        AND action.author IS NOT NULL
+        AND subtrace_count = 0
+        ```

 * identify caused by ethereum issue is when `array_length(bigquery-public-data.goog_blockchain_ethereum_mainnet_us.traces.trace_address > 10` (suspicious deep nesting) or where 1 of the nested values is less than 0 (malformed/negative index)